For decision-makers · CTO / CIO

 A certification strategy that tells you where the theater is

 You are not choosing a training vendor — you are allocating capability budget across cloud, engineering, data, and security.
 The strategic question is not “which certification,” it is where a credential genuinely moves capability and where it merely restates what the work already proves.
 This page answers that with cited per-seat costs and an honest map.
-We sell no training and take no referral placement, so nothing here is steering you toward a purchase.
+No provider paid for anything on it, and no provider can pay to change what it says.

 The strategy